wp-plugins/web-app/readme.txt

 == Installation ==
-1. Place the 'web-app' folder under the plugins directory.
+1. Place the \'web-app\' folder under the plugins directory.
 2. Go to the plugins directory and activate it.
+3. Go to \'Web App\' page in the admin menu and fill in the information.

 == Frequently Asked Questions ==
 Q: Do I have to insert meta content?